Red Lobster says it will soon exit bankruptcy protection after judge approves seafood chain's sale

 Red Lobster’s purchaser is also providing additional funding to help the Orlando, Florida-based chain get back on its feet post-emergence.
 Adamolekun said the company’s long-term investment plan includes a commitment of more than $60 million in new funding.

-Red Lobster has seen multiple ownership changes over the course of its 56-year history.
-The chain was founded back in 1968 by Bill Darden, who sold Red Lobster to General Mills in 1970.
+Known for its affordable seafood and cheddary biscuits, Red Lobster has seen multiple ownership changes over the course of its 56-year history.
+The brand was founded back in 1968 by Bill Darden, who sold Red Lobster to General Mills in 1970.
 General Mills later went on to form Darden Restaurants, which owns Olive Garden and other chains.
 Darden Restaurants was spun off from General Mills in 1995.

 Darden Restaurants later sold Red Lobster to a private equity firm in 2014.
 Thai Union Group, one of the world’s largest seafood suppliers, first invested in Red Lobster in 2016 and upped its stake in 2020 — but announced its intention to exit its minority investment earlier this year.